discue/somewhat-secure-insecure-fn-executor/README.md

 ```

 ### Execution with parameters
-To pass parameters to the script, call the executor function with an object as second parameter.
+To pass parameters to the script call the executor function with an object as second parameter.
 The parameter object will be available as `args` for execution of your script.
 ```js
 const executor = require('@discue/somewhat-secure-insecure-fn-executor')
 const result = await executor('return args.a + args.b', { a: 1, b: 3 })